Grant had me and she didn’t once lose me in the six hundred

 A spine-tingling fantasy illustrated with haunting vintage photography, Miss Peregrine’s Home for Peculiar Children will delight adults, teens, and anyone who relishes an adventure in the shadows.

-Good fairy tales take time to build.
+Review: Good fairy tales take time to build.
 Good fairy tales are passed down generation to generation.
 Miss Peregrine's Home for Peculiar Children builds a world, characters, plot and, best of all, provides pictures.
 This twisted Alice in Wonderland starts off with a murder.
 A peculiar murder that plays with the mind of our 16-year-old protagonist, Jacob Portman.
 Jacob witnesses the last bizarre moments of the life of his beloved grandfather, Abe Portman.

 Friday, 13 April 2012